The higher education system in Denmark – Overview of Danish education levels

 In Denmark, however, it’s something else although a master’s degree is considered to be on the same level as a candidate’s degree.
 Nevertheless, you’ll still hear of candidate programs in Denmark, which are called “Master of…”, because the program is English based.

 Master’s degrees can be taken part-time, and you register for one module at a time.
-The university degree is targeted toward adults with relevant, professional work experience.
+A Master degree is targeted toward adults with relevant, professional work experience.
 A master’s degree typically lasts for two to three years and corresponds to 60 ECTS credits.
 It’s a requirement that you’ve got an education on the level of a bachelor’s degree, at least, before starting on a master’s degree.

 Also, there is a student fee for all master’s degrees.
 The classes can be scheduled in many different ways.
 The teaching can take the form of lectures, seminars, group work, and remote learning.
 In the end, you will be a master’s graduate!